Modern Slavery Statement

 The Company undertakes due diligence when considering taking on new suppliers, and regularly reviews its existing suppliers.
 The Company’s due diligence process includes Contract Compliance, building long-standing relationships with suppliers and making clear our expectations of business partners and evaluating the modern slavery and human trafficking risks of each new supplier and invoking sanctions against suppliers that fail to improve their performance in line with an action plan provided by us, including the termination of the business relationship.

 Review and consultation process: Annually from approval date above.
-The Senior Leadership Team to review and ensure that findings of any risk assessments are taken into consideration and that the statement remains relevant
+The Senior Leadership Team to review and ensure that findings of any risk assessments are taken into consideration and that the policy remains relevant.

-Responsibility for Implementation and Training: People and Culture Department
+Responsibility for Implementation and Training: Team Engagement and Experience.